Importance of an Open Airway

-One of the most common abnormalities in a child’s facial growth and development is caused by a compromised airway or, simply stated, the inability to breathe properly through the nose.
-Children who cannot breathe well through their nose will tend to breathe through their mouth.
-This sets up a chain of events which may severely impact not only the health of a child but also the way a child’s facial features develop and ultimately the way a child looks as an adult.
-The most common causes of altered breathing are:
+One of the most common issues in facial growth and development for children is caused by a compromised airway or the inability to easily breathe through the nose.
+When children have a hard time breathing through their nose they breathe through their mouths.
+This can create issues in the future and can impact facial development and the way a child will look as an adult.
+Common cause of altered breathing include:

 - Enlarged adenoids